iv4xr-project/iv4xr-se-plugin/README.md

 6. Right-click on the game title in the Steam library list and open its properties window.
 Click on the **Set launch options...** button.
 Add the option `-plugin` followed by the location of the main plugin library.
 Library dependencies will be loaded automatically – just make sure they are in the same folder or some other searched location.
 The resulting options line should look something like this: `-plugin Ivxr.SePlugin.dll`.
 7. Run the game.
 (If the game crashes, make sure you've seen step 3.)
 8. Start a scenario.
 (It's necessary to do it manually for now.
 Should be done automatically by the testing framework in the future.)
-9. If the plugin works correctly, a TCP/IP server is listening for JSON-based commands on a fixed port number.
-(The current development version uses the port number 9678.)
+9. If the plugin works correctly, a TCP/IP server is listening for JSON-RPC calls on a fixed port number.
+(The current development version uses the port number 3333.)
    Another sign of life is a log file present in user's app data folder such as: `C:\Users\<username>\AppData\Roaming\SpaceEngineers\ivxr-plugin.log`

 #### *3rd Party Dependencies*